-The short answer?
-The GMAT is four sections long, with an Analytical Writing Assessment, an Integrated Reasoning Section, and sections for Quantitative and Verbal.
-The test lasts 3 hours and 30 minutes, or closer to 4 hours if you take your two optional 8-minute breaks.
-Each section has its own time limit as follows: AWA (30 min.)
-IR (30 min.), Quantitative (75 min.), and Verbal (75 min).
+The GMAT lasts 3 hours and 7 minutes, or longer if you take your two optional 8-minute breaks.
+Each section has its own time limit as follows: AWA (30 min.), IR (30 min.), Quantitative (62 min.), and Verbal (65 min).

 The basic numbers don’t tell the whole story, though.
 Read on for a more detailed description of the GMAT’s time flow.

 Here is a breakdown how your time will go when you show up to take the GMAT.
 I will not count any travel time, parking time, etc. — just time within the confines of the Pearson VUE testing center.
 If you’re wondering just how long is the GMAT, well this is how a typical GMAT session would go.
 I am going to assume that you take the full time on all sections.
 The times indicate hours & minutes from when you walk in the door of Pearson VUE

 0:00 — arrive at the Pearson VUE testing center: presumably, you will take a number, and after perhaps a small wait, you will sign in with them.
 They will scan your palm, check your id, and they will have you surrender every mortal possession and put these in a locker.
 Let’s say, getting through all this and getting to the point at which you walk into the testing room will take 20 minutes, conservatively.
 If the center is crowded, or if you have some kind of locker problem, or if you don’t bring all the id you need, this segment will take longer.
 Make sure you bring both photo id (passport, driver’s license, etc.) and the appointment letter from Pearson VUE.
 BTW, carry as little as possible into the testing center — those lockers are relatively small.